MicrosoftDocs/win32-pr.it-it/desktop-src/wic/-wic-bitmapsources-howto-scale.md

-5. Inizializzare l'oggetto scaler con i dati dell'immagine della cornice bitmap a metà delle dimensioni.
+5. Inizializzare l'oggetto scaler con i dati dell'immagine del frame bitmap a metà delle dimensioni.

     ```C++
     // Initialize the scaler to half the size of the original source.